eldargab/easy-app/README.md

 app.level('request', ['req'])
 ```

-The last line `app.level('request', ['req'])` says, that the task `request` is
+The line `app.level('request', ['req'])` says, that the task `request` is
 an entry point (main function) of the similarly named level `request`, and that,
 this level requires `req` as a seed value, and hence all tasks from this level
 can use it.

 Our request handling logic is as follows.
 First we match the http request against
-available routes (the `route` task) to determine the handler (which is just another task!),
+available routes (`route`) to determine the handler task,
-then dynamically evaluate it to get the response and since our serialization steps
+then dynamically evaluate it to get the response, and since our serialization steps
-could be potentially complex, we put them into container and define yet another
+could be potentially complex, we put them into container as well and define yet another
-level for them.
+level.

 ```javascript
 app.level('response', 'res')